-2.2 Bandwidths and signal-to-noise ratios required for the systems of various services
+2.2 Bandwidth, signal-to-interference and signal-to-noise ratios required for the systems of various services

-The bandwidth and the signal-to-noise ratio for a type of service are essential factors in the planning of radio circuits in band 7 (HF) and in designing transmitting equipment, receiving equipment and antennae for the circuits.
-These factors are also important for international and national allocation of the radiofrequency spectrum in band 7 (HF).
-In the four Recommendations described below, summarized values of the data measured and reported by various Administrations are given in reply to Question 1/3.
+The bandwidth, the signal-to-interference and signal-to-noise ratios for a given type of service are essential factors in the planning of radio circuits in band 7 (HF) and in designing transmitting and receiving equipment and antennae for the circuits.
+These factors are also important for international and national allocation of the radio frequency spectrum in band 7 (HF).